mideactive/alx-low_level_programming/0x00-hello_world/README.md

         . problem solved.

-     TASK (7) INTEL:- Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+     TASK (7) Intel:- Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

          .
 The C file name will be saved in the variable $CFILE.
          .
 The output file should be named the same as the C file, but with the extension .s instead of .c.
          .
 Example: if the C file is main.c, the output file should be main.s

+    Solution:

+         .
+The solution to this task is similar to that of task 1 and 2.
+         .
+We save our main.c file  inside the $CFILE variable using the export command.
+         .
+We create our 100-intel file using the touch command, or we can create and open directly using a text editor eg vim.
+         .
+We place our shebang at the first line of our script, then our gcc compiler code in the second line.
+         .
+We use the nasm=intel, -c, -S with our gcc compiler to generate an intel assembly code, and the -o flag to save our code inside the main.s              file.
+         .
+We save and exit the text editor, and use the chmod to make our file executable.
+         .
+Problem solved ...